ttkw-git/autonomous-mini-rover-ros2/README.md

-# Autonomous Mini Rover ROS 2 Workspace (Active development - latest updates pushed periodically from containerized development environment)
+# Autonomous Mini Rover ROS 2 Workspace

 This repository contains the ROS 2 workspace that powers the autonomous mini rover platform.
 It combines low-level motor control, perception pipelines, navigation, and higher level application